SSrustworthy/DLRML-docs/docs/explore/Other/Downtown Disney District/DTDD_Hispanic_and_Latin_American_Heritage_Month.md

 # DTDD Hispanic and Latin American Heritage Month

-## Description

 **Area**: Downtown Disney District

 **Loop Total Length**: 01:00:49.205

 This is a preliminary track list for the loop that played in Downtown Disney District during Hispanic and Latin American Heritage Month in 2023.
 Tracklist compiled by pixelated based on his 2023 reference recording.
+See MouseBits, [https://forums.mousebits.com/threads/downtown-disney-seasonal-celebrations.11168/post-100449](https://forums.mousebits.com/threads/downtown-disney-seasonal-celebrations.11168/post-100449)  (2025).

 ## Tracklist